MLaritz/html5shiv/readme.md

 # The HTML5 Shiv

+This is a fork of the original repo designed solely to be used to create an up-to-date NuGet package.

+You can find more information on the HTML5 Shiv by visiting the [original repository](https://github.com/aFarkas/html5shiv).

+## NuGet Package

+A NuGet Package for use with Asp.Net.
+This package includes both the html5shiv.js file, and the html5shiv-printshiv.js files.

+### HTML5 Shiv

 The HTML5 Shiv enables use of HTML5 sectioning elements in legacy Internet Explorer and provides basic HTML5 styling for Internet Explorer 6-9, Safari 4.x (and iPhone 3.x), and Firefox 3.x.

 ### What do these files do?